propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 Tags: propertyhive, property hive, property, real estate, estate agents, estate agent, stamp duty, stamp duty calculator, stampduty
 Requires at least: 3.8
 Tested up to: 6.4.3
-Stable tag: 1.0.17
+Stable tag: 1.0.18
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Quickly and easily add a stamp duty calculator to your website.
-Updated 2022 rates

 == Description ==

-Includes new September 2022 stamp duty rates.

 This plugin, from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive/), allows you to quickly and easily add a stamp duty calculator to your website by simply adding the shortcode [stamp_duty_calculator] where you want it to appear.